rladstaetter/scala-javafx-archetype/README.md

 Scala JavaFX Archetype
 ======================

-This project is a maven archetype which creates a simple Helloworld project for Scala, Maven and JavaFX.
+This project is a maven archetype which creates a simple Helloworld project for Scala, Maven and JavaFX, showcasing a test scenario with JemmyFX and ScalaTest.

 A jumpstart for developing JavaFX with Scala and Maven is possible by entering